 A full ingredient list with exact amounts can be found in the recipe card below.

-- Ribs: Use pork ribs like baby backs or spare ribs.
-We made this recipe with St. Louis-style ribs (which are just spare ribs that have been trimmed down into a rectangular shape *see photo above).
+- Ribs: Use a whole rack of ribs like baby backs or spare ribs.
+We made this recipe with St. Louis style ribs (which are just spare ribs that have been trimmed down into a rectangular shape *see photo above).

-- BBQ seasoning: Pick your favorite (or top 2 or 3) dry rubs or get creative and make your own BBQ seasoning.
+- BBQ seasoning: Pick your favorite (or top 2 or 3) pork rub or get creative and make your own BBQ seasoning.

-- BBQ sauce: Same thing applies—use your favorite store-bought brand or make your own.
+- Your Favorite BBQ sauce: Same thing applies—use your favorite store-bought brand or make your own.

 - Butter: Pick a good, high-quality unsalted butter like Kerrygold or similar.